-There are few legitimate reasons for any third-party organization to need your driver’s license.
+There are a few legitimate reasons for any third-party organization to need your driver’s license.
 Be very careful who you share this information with and avoid doing so if possible.

 Utilize Safe Automated Renewal Options

 License holders should make the most of modern technology by using automatic renewal options when their licenses are about to expire.
-This can reduce the chances of lost driver license identity theft as it minimizes the risk of human error in the renewal process.
+This can reduce the chances of lost driver’s license identity theft as it minimizes the risk of human error in the renewal process.
 Whether it’s done by phone, email, or web application, utilize this feature where possible.
 Remember to destroy your old license using a cross-cut shredder once your new one arrives.